jncraton/web-apps-cpsc2330/lectures/03-heading-paragraphs.md

 ## HTML Version

-- Necessary so browser render the approprate version of HTML (currently 5)
+- Necessary so browser render the appropriate version of HTML (currently 5)
 - Avoids rendering in quirks mode
 - Specified using `<!doctype html>` as the first characters